Junon72/Milestone3/README.md

 ### Working with VSCode and Python

 The project was developed using [VSCode IDE](https://code.visualstudio.com/ "VSCode IDE") with Mac OS High Sierra operating system.
 For the version control, the code was pushed to local git repository and then to [GitHub](https://github.com/ "GitHub") repository.
-The application was then autodeployed through [Heroku](https://www.heroku.com "Heroku") from the GItHub Master.
+The application was then auto-deployed through [Heroku](https://www.heroku.com "Heroku") from the GitHub Master.

 To work with python, Python3 library was first installed locally to the root directory with [Homebrew package manager](https://brew.sh/ "Homebrew package manager").
 [Install Homebrew](https://brew.sh/#install "Install Homebrew") has instructions how to install brew to Mac.

-To check if and which versio of Python you have installed (Mac comes Python2 preinstalled) globally, you can open the Terminal and type:
+To check if and which version of Python you have installed (Mac comes Python2 preinstalled) globally, you can open the Terminal and type:

 `$ python --version`  # this will give you the version of python2